top of page

 Hyun-Ji Kwon

-• Introduction: Hyun-Ji Kwon is a cello professor at the New England Conservatory (NEC), known for her extensive performance experience and deep understanding of both contemporary and classical cello repertoire.
-She is active on the Boston and international music stages.
+Introduction: Hyun-Ji Kwon is a cellist teaching at Phillips Exeter Academy, known for her extensive performance experience and deep understanding of both contemporary and classical cello repertoire.
+She is a member of the Boston Lyric Opera, Meadowlark Trio,

 Utar Artun